-Benefit Description You pay Diagnostic and treatment services Professional services of physicians • In physician's office \$10 per office visit Professional services of physicians In an urgent care center During a hospital stay In a skilled nursing facility Initial examination of a newborn child covered under a family enrollment Nothing Office medical consultation Second surgical opinion \$10 per office visit • At home \$10 per office visit
+Benefit Description You pay Diagnostic and treatment services Professional services of physicians • In physician's office \$10 per office visit Professional services of physicians • In an urgent care center • During a hospital stay • In a skilled nursing facility Nothing Office medical consultations Second surgical opinion \$10 per office visit ?
+At home \$10 per office visit

-Lab, X-ray and other diagnostic tests You pay Γests, such as: Nothing Blood tests • Urinalysis Non-routine pap tests • Pathology X-raysNon-routine Mammograms Cat Scans/MRI • Ultrasound Electrocardiogram and EEG Preventive care, adult Routine screenings, such as: \$10 per office visit, no charge if performed at Blood lead level - One annually laboratory only. • Total Blood Cholesterol - once every three years, ages 19 through 64 Colorectal Cancer Screening, including ● Fecal occult blood test ••Sigmoidoscopy, screening - every five years starting at age 50 \$10 per office visit Prostate Specific Antigen (PSA test) - one annually for men age 40 and older \$10 per office visit, no charge if performed at laboratory only.
+Lab, X-ray and other diagnostic tests You pay Tests, such as: Nothing • Blood tests • Urinalysis Non-routine pap tests • Pathology X-raysNon-routine Mammograms Cat Scans/MRI • Ultrasound Electrocardiogram and EEG Preventive care, adult Routine screenings, such as: \$10 per office visit, no charge if performed at • Total Blood Cholesterol - once every three years laboratory only.
+Colorectal Cancer Screening, including - Fecal occult blood test - Sigmoidoscopy, screening - every five years starting at age 50 \$10 per office visit Prostate Specific Antigen (PSA test) - one annually for men age 40 and older \$10 per office visit, no charge if performed at laboratory only.
 Routine pap test \$10 per office visit, no charge for test.
-Preventive care, adult You pay Routine mammogram -covered for women age 35 and older, as follows: Nothing From age 35 through 39, one during this five year period From age 40 and over, one every calendar year Not covered: Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, or travel.
+Routine mammogram -covered for women age 35 and older, as follows: Nothing • From age 35 through 39, one during this five year period • From age 40 and over, one every calendar year Not covered: Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, or travel.
 All charges.
-Routine Immunizations, limited to: Nothing for immunizations, • Tetanus-diphtheria (Td) booster - once every 10 years, ages19 and over (except as provided for under Childhood immunizations) office visit copay may apply. • Influenza/Pneumococcal vaccines, annually, age 65 and over Preventive care, children You pay Childhood immunizations recommended by the American Academy of Pediatrics Nothing
+Routine immunizations, limited to: Nothing for immunizations, • Tetanus-diphtheria (Td) booster - once every 10 years, ages19 and over (except as provided for under Childhood immunizations) office visit copay may apply. • Influenza/Pneumococcal vaccines, annually, age 65 and over

-Preventive care, children (Continued) You pay Examinations, such as: ●Eye exams, all ages ●Ear exams, all ages \$10 per office visit • Well baby care (birth to two years) Nothing • Testing and treatment of Phenylketonuria (PKU), which includes the cost of any special foods or formula over and above a "regular diet" \$10 per office visit Maternity care You pay Complete maternity (obstetrical) care, such as: Nothing Prenatal care • Delivery Postnatal care Note: Here are some things to keep in mind: You do not need to preauthorize your normal delivery; see page 27 for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self and Family enrollment. • We pay hospitalization and surgeon services (delivery) the same as for illness and injury.
+Preventive care, children You pay Childhood immunizations recommended by the American Academy of Pediatrics Nothing • Well-child care charges for routine examinations, immunizations and care (through age 22) \$10 per office visit • Examinations, such as: - Eye exams - Ear exams - Examinations done on the day of immunizations ?
+Testing and treatment of Phenylketonuria (PKU), which includes the cost of any special foods or formula over and above a "regular diet" \$10 per office visit Maternity care Complete maternity (obstetrical) care, such as: Nothing Prenatal care • Delivery Postnatal care Note: Here are some things to keep in mind: You do not need to preauthorize your normal delivery; see page 29 for other circumstances, such as extended stays for you or your baby.
+You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary.
+We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self and Family enrollment.
+We pay hospitalization and surgeon services (delivery) the same as for illness and injury.
 See Hospital benefits (Section 5c) and Surgery benefits (Section 5b).
 Not covered: Routine sonograms to determine fetal age, size or sex All charges